Okprime/wild-fusion/README.md

 ****KINDLY NOTE THE FOLLOWING:****

-For the sake of this assessment, the cron is set to run for every 10 minutes
+For the sake of this assessment, the cron is set to run for every minute

 A token much be passed for each user sign-in and any request made.
 Only the `/sign-up` endpoint is exempted.
 An example with a dummy token is shown below;